 Dates may be changed slightly per instructor.
-There will be up to 6 monthly follow-up visits with the facilitators after the series (for $12 a session).
+There will be up to 4 monthly follow-up visits with the facilitators after the 16 week series.

 Molly J. Soeby holds a bachelor of science degree in medical technology from the University of Mary, Bismarck, North Dakota; and a Master’s in public administration from Harvard University, Cambridge, MA.
 She holds certifications in public health concepts from the University of North Carolina at Chapel Hill and chemistry specialist from the American Society of Clinical Pathology.

 Donna Bernhardt, dietitian, NDSU Extension.
 Bio coming soon.

 Eileen's Story - UND staff member

 A few years ago, I was diagnosed as a borderline prediabetic, but I was in denial that this could result in diabetes, even though my mother, grandmother, and my mother's two sisters all had Type 2 Diabetes.
 I decided to lose weight because my right knee was painful when walking a short distance and an MRI indicated that there were several severe tears in my meniscus.
 I knew the injury was from a fall on my knee while roller-skating as a young child and now the cartilage was narrowing giving me pain.

 In the fall of 2011, I read a notice in the University of North Dakota Newsletter about a prediabetic lifestyle change program.

 I initially joined the program to lose weight because of the painful pressure on my knee because of my weight of 193 pounds (5'3").
 However, to my surprise I became a successful participant, and I lost 58 pounds in the nearly 1-year lifestyle change program.
 I am no longer taking pain medication for my knee.